zirufang04-cmd/Group9/README.md

-Write the the instruction of this projetc
+Write the the instruction of this project